-Cost of Textbooks/Supplies: The estimated cost of equipment, textbooks, flight fees for the completed degree, FAA commercial pilot license, and certified flight instructor certificate are \$34,000-\$38,000 over five semesters of flight training.
+COST OF TEXTBOOKS/SUPPLIES (ASSOCIATE IN SCIENCE DEGREE): The estimated cost of equipment, textbooks, flight fees for the completed degree, FAA commercial pilot license, and certified flight instructor certificate are \$38,000-\$40,000 over four semesters of flight training.
+AVIT students may log between 200-250 hours of flight time.
+See below for Certified Flight instructor course.